Is That a Drug House in My Neighborhood? Now What?

 Don't Necessarily Believe the Rumor Mill

 Just because you've heard murmurings about a local home does not necessarily mean that illegal activities are actually occurring there.
 Unless you've personally seen drugs being sold with your own two eyes, proceed with caution.
-You would not want to make false accusations about your neighbor, whether those accusations are made to directly, behind the neighbor's back, or to law enforcement.
+You would not want to make false accusations about your neighbor, whether those accusations are made directly, behind the neighbor's back, or to law enforcement.

 Mediation Probably Isn't an Option